rythrojaofficial/axis45/events/2024memorial-day.md

 **Hot Pot**: Tentatively 9ish at [Qiao Lin Hotpot](https://maps.app.goo.gl/5vd7NK9rKCioDFLw7)

 **addl info**: Parking is validated in the connected garage, NOT across at the regal theater.
+[Menu Here](https://qiaolinhotpot.com/menu/)

 ### Thursday: No classes!